suneelpatel/Statistics-for-Data-Science-using-R/README.md

 #### Mode: “The highest or maximum number of frequency”
 The mode is the most common observation of a data set, or the value in the data set that occurs most frequently.

+#### Comparison between median and mean:
+Median:
+•	Ignore the extreme value
+•	Tell the point from where 50% data is lesser and 50% is more

+Mean:
+•	All the data are given equal importance

+#### Relationship among all
+Mean – Mode = 3 (Mean - Median)

+Mode = 3Median – 2Mean